Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 |---|---|---|

-| May – June | Fresh spring green; quiet; minimal visitors | Creek levels may be high from snowmelt.
+| Spring | Fresh green; quiet; minimal visitors | Creek levels can be high from snowmelt.
 Best for solitude. |

-| July – August | Lush; mushrooms beginning; Hocchode swimming excellent | Best season for swimming at Hocchode.
-Carry bear bell. |
+| Summer | Lush; mushrooms beginning; Hocchode swimming excellent | Best season for the swimming cove.
+Carry a bear bell. |

-| September – October | Peak mushroom season; autumn colour; clearest light | Best season overall.
-Fungal diversity at its maximum in September. |
+| Autumn | Peak mushroom season; autumn colour; the clearest light | Best season overall.
+Fungal diversity at its maximum in early autumn. |

-| November – April | Not recommended; bus access to trailhead unreliable | Confirm all access options before attempting. |
+| Winter | Not recommended; bus access to the trailhead unreliable | Confirm all access options before attempting. |

 Frequently Asked Questions